yushi1007/js_good_burger/README.md

 TO START: json-server --watch db.json
 ```

-Each burger that we `fetch` from the database should look like the following:
+Each burger that we `fetch` from the database should have the following classes when appending it to the DOM:

 ```
 <div class="burger">